kostajh/developer-docs/git.md

 ## Creating a good pull request

 A pull request is an important piece of communication, both to other developers reviewing your code and to future developers who need to understand the history of the project.
+Like commit messages, pull request titles should start with `Issue #___: ` and be a one-line summary of what the PR does. **If your pull request is not ready for review**, mark it as a work-in-progress by putting `[WIP]` in front of the title.

  A good pull request description should:

 * Give a concise summary of what changes are introduced to the codebase and/or functionality in the pull request.
 Often we do this using a bullet list.